 To ensure that the PySAL community is the realization of these ideals, we expect all members of the community to abide by our code of conduct.

 If you are new to open source development and interested in programming for spatial data science, we are happy to offer mentoring opportunities.
-Let us know of your interest by joining the gitter channel and introducing yourself to the community.
+Let us know of your interest by joining the discord channel and introducing yourself to the community.

 If you have questions about how to contribute code to PySAL, please see our development guidelines.